-Kitsune no Kamisori ( 狐の剃刀) Bloom around O-Bon Time ( mid-August) near Temples and Shrines ( and an introduction to Mt Tsukuba`s Iina Jinja )
+Kitsune no Kamisori ( 狐の剃刀) Bloom in Late Summer near Temples and Shrines ( and an introduction to Mt Tsukuba`s Iina Jinja 飯名神社 )

 By Avi Landau

 The Iina Jinja Shrine (飯名神社), stands on one of this area`s oldest sacred spots.
-And the fact that the shrine`s present outer structure is not very impressive can be said to be quite fitting- since that particular place was important to local residents long before the concept of building such structures was imported from the continent,- back in the days when curious natural phenomena were deemed to signs of divine presence and which marked off reverently with sacred rope.
+And the fact that the shrine`s present outer structure is not very impressive can be said to be quite fitting- since that particular place was important to local residents long before the concept of building such structures was imported from the continent – back in the days when curious natural phenomena were deemed to be signs of divine presence and were marked off reverently with sacred straw rope.

 It was on this spot, on the lower slopes of Mt Tsukuba, in what is now the quaint old village of Usui (臼井), that the ancients discovered some large stones of interesting shape- most notably, one boulder with a large slit down its middle.
 This was especially meaningful to people who had seen Mt Tsukuba and its two peaks as being representative of the male and female forces- this smoothly cracked piece of rock was deemed to be representative of the female force!